West Tamworth

 West Tamworth has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Twelve projects identified by AreaSearch are expected to impact the area, significantly influencing its performance through changes to local infrastructure, major projects, and planning initiatives.
-Notable projects include Tamworth Global Gateway Park, Rosary College Lifestyle Community, Goonoo Goonoo Commercial Precinct, and Goonoo Goonoo Road Upgrade.
-The following list details those most relevant:.
+Twelve projects have been identified by AreaSearch as likely to impact the area's performance significantly.
+Among them are Tamworth Global Gateway Park, Rosary College Lifestyle Community, Goonoo Goonoo Commercial Precinct, and Goonoo Goonoo Road Upgrade, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.